 Hilton Head Island

-Hilton Head Island is known for their year-round beautiful weather, and of course, the lighthouse.
-The lowcountry island is also home to a beautiful beach as well as world-class golf courses.
-This home-away-from-home is great for a luxurious beach getaway that’s fit for the whole family.
+Hilton Head Island is known for year-round beautiful weather, and of course, the lighthouse.
+The Lowcountry island is also home to a beautiful beach as well as world-class golf courses.
+Plus, this home-away-from-home is great for a luxurious beach getaway fit for the whole family.
 It’s a highly walkable and bikeable island, with plenty of cultural offerings as well.
 You’re in for good seafood, fun bars, and cute shops.

 Pass through McClellanville, a quaint, Spanish moss-draped fishing town just far enough from the buzzing city of Charleston to provide guests with a quiet, relaxing experience.
 McClellanville was established in 1706 as a portion of St. James-Santee Parish.
 Today, its history of rice plantations, grand architectural homes and buildings, and rich culture remains woven throughout the area.
-With a population of less than 1,000, guests can enjoy a peaceful stroll through the fishing docks and piers, where bodies of water promise bountiful fish.
+And, with a population of less than 1,000, guests can enjoy a peaceful stroll through the fishing docks and piers.
 The nearby Francis Marion National Forest offers even more beautiful scenery.

 Georgetown is the third oldest city in South Carolina and the state’s second-largest seaport.
 The town is situated conveniently at the halfway mark between Myrtle Beach and Charleston on the Winyah Bay.
-Take a stroll along the oak-lined streets of Historic Downtown Georgetown, visit one of the five museums the city has to offer, and shop downtown at the exclusively local retailers.
+Take a stroll along the oak-lined streets of Historic Downtown Georgetown or visit one of the five museums the city has to offer.
+We also like to shop downtown at the exclusively local retailers.

 Before Bluffton, stop for a few hours in the town of Beaufort.
-Founded by the British in 1711, Beaufort, South Carolina boasts the amazingly conserved Gullah culture of Beaufort’s African-slave-descended citizens and the various related historical sites that populate the quaint coastal town.
-Although Beaufort now offers exciting opportunities to golf, fish, bike, kayak, and soak in the rays of the sun along its ocean waters, the lowcountry city’s defined history and its dedication to preserving the diverse wildlife make this unlike your typical coastal town.
-Refuel with Blackstone’s Cafe.
+Founded by the British in 1711, Beaufort, South Carolina boasts the amazingly conserved Gullah culture of Beaufort’s African-slave-descended citizens, Likewise, various related historical sites that populate the quaint coastal town.
+Beaufort now offers exciting opportunities to golf, fish, bike, kayak, and soak in the rays of the sun along its ocean waters.
+However, the Lowcountry city’s defined history and dedication to preserving the diverse wildlife make this unlike your typical coastal town.

 Isle of Palms

 Call Bluffton home for what’s nearing the last leg of your trip.
 One truth about the South that is known by many is that time simply moves slower, and that couldn’t be more true for Bluffton.
 A staple of the Carolina Low Country, Bluffton is perched directly above Savannah, Georgia on the mouth of the May River.
 This is a town that has a tight bond with the water, the beaches, and the way of life that comes along with it.
-Although a recent surge in development has made it the fastest growing town in South Carolina, Bluffton still has history to show, and in spades.
+Similarly, though a recent surge in development has made it the fastest growing town in South Carolina, Bluffton still has history to show.
 Old Town in particular weaves the modern face of a long-standing town with the strong, weathered churches and homes that have anchored the town since the mid 1800’s.